 Since 2008, the Sioux Falls Public Schools Education Foundation has been championing teachers and students by encouraging and funding innovative solutions to enrich education in all Sioux Falls public schools.
-Every first-time, first-year teacher receives a $200 First Time Teacher Grant to purchase supplies to equip their classroom.
-Educators have purchased filing bins, folders, classroom sets of books, bulletin board materials, and art supplies.
-Since the program began, more than $72,000 has been awarded to new teachers.
+The Education Foundation manages three programs: Public School Proud Grants, First Time Teacher Grants, and the Student Success Fund.

 The Foundation also has an endowment managed by the Sioux Falls Area Community Foundation.
 Select donations to the Foundation are placed in a long-term investment pool, and each year, a portion of the fund’s earnings are used to support the grant programs.
 The rest are re-invested, ensuring the endowed funds are never depleted.
 Supporting the Education Foundation provides a practical way for alumni, families, businesses, District employees, and other engaged citizens to make an investment in the quality of Sioux Falls’ public schools, and ultimately, the future of our community’s children.
 The Foundation is a registered nonprofit, and all donations are tax-deductible.